gridbugs/hackmd-posts/ocaml-ecosystem-surprises.md

 external send_sample : t -> float -> unit = "send_sample"
 ```

-You can even get dune to build your cargo project for you:
+You can even get Dune to build your Cargo project for you:
 ```clojure
 (rule
  (target liblow_level.a)